pavtiger/physarumRenaissance/README.md

-class Particle has a few functions for life control:
+Class Particle has a few functions for life control:
 ```
 p_share()
 ```